shasafoster/frm/README.md

 # frm

 A python package for quantitative finance and derivative pricing.
-Emphasis on documentation, references and detailed examples.
+Emphasis on documentation, academic references, detailed examples and supporting excel models.
+Uses common 3rd party python packages for scientific computing (numpy, scipy, pandas, numba, matplotlib) as well as holidays and pandas_market_calendars.

 This package will have a similar scope to Quantlib.
 The rational for this package is:
 - QuantLib-Python is fiddly and due to SWIG it's hard to drill down into errors.